Anya Fernald: Belcampo

+Under Fernald's watch as CEO, Belcampo was the subject of some controversies.
+The USDA had begun federal investigations into Belcampo for various violations, including sanitation, safety, and labeling at their Siskiyou County plant, leading up to its closure in 2021.
+Inspections revealed poor hygiene, mislabeled meat, and operational failures.
+A wage theft lawsuit in 2020 was brought by an employee named Maria Celina Perez Aguilera on behalf of herself and other employees.
+The suit alleged a variety of labor and wage theft violations, including failure to pay workers minimum wage, failure to pay overtime wages, and failure by the company to adequately allow for employee meal breaks.
+Belcampo agreed to pay $750,000 as part of a legal settlement that does not admit any wrongdoing on behalf of the company.
+Fernald was CEO until August 2020, when Garry Embleton became co-CEO.
+The company closed in October 2021 after a former butcher Evan Reiner reported that it had fraudulently labeled cuts of meat as produced by Belcampo when they had been sourced from other producers.

 Television

 Fernald began working as a judge and sustainable food expert on the Food Network's Iron Chef America franchise in 2009, and continued to appear regularly until 2015.
 She has also appeared on CBS This Morning.

 Publications

 In spring 2016, Fernald released her debut cookbook, Home Cooked: Essential Recipes for a New Way to Cook, with Ten Speed Press.

 Honors

 In 2010, Fernald was named one of 40 Big Food Thinkers 40 and Under by Food & Wine magazine, one of the top 100 female founders in INC Magazine, and one of The New York Times' Nifty 50, recognizing America's up-and-coming talent.

 Personal life

 Fernald was married to Renato Sardo, former head of Slow Food International; as of 2009, they lived in Oakland.
 The couple had a daughter, but as of 2014 had separated.